TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

   encountered in elementary algebra.
 In R, they are names used to refer to an object (a spot in computer memory) that holds one or more values which can be changed by the program.
 All the value types we discussed can be assigned to a variable.
 The variable name is used to assign values to the underlying object or read values from the object.
+The `<-` operator is normally used for assignment.
+Although the `=` operator will often work, it will fail if used e.g. for assignment within a function call, since it can be confused with parameter assignment.
+It is therefore best to use `->` for assignment to variables and `=` only for assignment to named parameters.

 Variable names can be composed only of letters, digits, periods, and underscores.
 They cannot contain dashes, spaces, other punctuation, etc. Variable names must begin with a letter or a period (not